Find out how to use LINZ Data Service (LDS) and get the information you need from it.

 We can courier your data to you if:

-- you want to avoid maxing out your data cap from your internet provider
+- you want to avoid downloading a large data file

 - your download file size is over our 15GB limit.